DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-20-improving-how-providers-add-schools.md

 ### Distinguishing between types of location

-The ‘Schools’ section focuses on administering locations which are used later in the ‘School placements’ section of the course details.
+The ‘Schools’ section focuses on locations used later in the ‘School placements’ section of the course details.
 However, there might be a need to collect different types of locations, such as where a candidate might do the academic part of their studies.
 If this were the case, we would need to distinguish between types of locations.

 GIAS data has several different categories that could be used, such as: